 Our free online JPG to Word converter lets you transform images into editable DOCX documents.
 No registration or software to install.

-How To Convert JPG to Word Online for Free
+How to Convert JPG to Word Online (Free)

-Choosing “Convert text in scans (OCR)” in Step 4 lets you turn images into editable text.
-It’s a Pro feature, but you can try it free for 7 days with a Smallpdf account.
+The OCR feature ensures your text becomes fully editable in Word.
+It's a Pro feature, but you can try it free for 7 days with a Smallpdf account.

 - Digitizing old records or handwritten notes